 Port of Seattle Commission meetings are noticed and held in accordance with Washington's Open Public Meetings Act (RCW 42.30).
 Meeting notices and agendas are available on this site.
 Public testimony is taken at Port Commission meetings to provide commissioners with information, public perspectives, and opinion on matters before them for action.

-The commission may recess to an executive session to discuss or receive briefings from staff regarding real estate, personnel matters, litigation, or other subjects as set forth in the Open Public Meetings Act (RCW 42.30).
+The Commission may recess to an executive session to discuss or receive briefings from staff regarding sale or lease of real estate, personnel matters, litigation, or other subjects as set forth in the Open Public Meetings Act (RCW 42.30).

 In the event an executive session is to be held, the regular meeting shall convene at 12:00 p.m. and shall immediately recess to an executive session, which is closed to the public.
 The open public meeting then shall reconvene at 1:00 p.m.
 An executive session also may be called at any time after 1:00 p.m., if necessary.

 Industrial Development Corporation